30 Kid-Friendly Recipes Fun To Make and Eat

 Recipe provided by wholesomefamilyliving.com.

 For a fun and healthy side, try these easy to make spaghetti squash tater tots every child loves!
-Why not get your kids involved in the kitchen and helping out rolling the tater tots they will eat?
+Why not get your kids involved in the kitchen and have them help out rolling the tater tots they will eat?

 Instructions provided by getyourholidayon.com.